Nicolas Valiente Parra

-I am especially interested in extreme environments including polar regions and hypersaline ecosystems.
-I conduct my research in Arctic lakes, which are highly relevant for the global carbon cycle, but my concerns are not limited only to aquatic ecosystems.
+I am especially interested in extreme environments including polar regions, hypersaline ecosystems, and post-fire soils.
+I conduct my research in Arctic and subarctic lakes and ponds, of high relevance for the global carbon and nitrogen cycles, but my concerns are not limited only to aquatic ecosystems.

 My academic background mixes engineering, ecology and chemistry.
 I graduated in Forestry Engineering in 2010 and, a year later, I attained a master's degree in Agricultural Engineering.
 In the following years I studied the BSc Chemistry, concluded in 2017, in parallel with the PhD studies in Chemistry at the Institute for Regional Development at the University of Castilla-La Mancha (Spain).
 My PhD, concluded in 2018, focused on hydrogeological, geochemical and microbiological aspects in a hypersaline lake (Pétrola Lake).
 Between 2014 and 2016, I spent 18 months as a guest researcher at the Institute of Inorganic Chemistry from the University of Vienna (Austria), where I worked on environmental/analytical chemistry.
 Since 2019 I am a postdoctoral fellow at the University of Oslo.

 Crapart, C., Andersen, T., Hessen, D., Valiente, N., & Vogt, R. (2021).
 Factors Governing Biodegradability of Dissolved Natural Organic Matter in Lake Water.
 Water, 13(16), 2210. doi: 10.3390/w13162210